Comparison

 Google Alerts tells you when your name appears in Google's index.
 But customers don't talk in an index — they talk in Reddit comment threads, Facebook groups, YouTube videos and X posts, and they ask ChatGPT for recommendations.
 Reputably watches those places live, scores every mention, and drafts your reply.

-3-day free trial · No card required · Nothing to connect.
+3-day free trial · No card required · No social accounts to connect.

 TL;DR